pion/webrtc/README.md

 * Securely send data between two servers, without using pub/sub.
 * Record your webcam and do special effects server side.
 * Build a conferencing application that processes audio/video and make decisions off of it.
+* Remotely control a robots and stream its cameras in realtime.

 ### Want to learn more about WebRTC?
 Check out [WebRTC for the Curious](https://webrtcforthecurious.com).
 A book about WebRTC in depth, not just about the APIs.